 Many communications platforms are moving toward real-time meeting transcription, which eliminates the need for users to take notes during a meeting.
 By not taking notes, users can be more present in the meeting and moment, said Jon Arnold, principal of J Arnold & Associates.

-Intelligent, AI-empowered transcription, an emerging UC feature, can detail who said what during the meeting, identify meeting highlights and outline assignments that emerged from the meeting.
+Intelligent, AI-empowered transcription can detail who said what during a meeting, identify meeting highlights and outline assignments that emerged from the meeting.
 Additionally, when the transcription is done, analytics can be used to generate a word cloud of the meeting's most discussed topics.
 Users then can click on a term in the word cloud to be taken to that topic in the transcription.

 5. Screen sharing

-Screen sharing is another older, but still useful, feature, especially as employees work from home.
+Screen sharing is another older but still useful feature, especially as employees work from home.
 In fact, screen sharing is a must-have, according to Lazar.
-Without it, organizations wouldn't have a fully formed UC service.
+Without it, organizations don't have a fully formed UC service.

 Screen sharing, as the name implies, enables users to share the screens of their desktops and devices, including files, in real time during meetings.
 This feature is especially helpful when teams need to collaborate on visual files, such as architectural designs and engineering schematics.